mtumilowicz/solidity-token-design-patterns-workshop/README.txt

                             ```
         1. approve - allows an address to approve another address to spend tokens on their behalf
             * used by decentralized exchanges
+                * there are two types of exchanges
+                    * centralized exchange
+                        * example: Binance
+                        * you have to send your cryptocurrency coin or token to the exchange's account
+                            * then they allow you to trade on their platform
+                        * trust issue: coins and tokens are held on an exchange's account
+                            * if the exchange's account is hacked, you will lose your cryptocurrencies
+                    * decentralized exchange
+                        * example: Uniswap
+                        * all coins/token are kept in your wallet only
+                        * directly trade via exchange platform
             * front-running approval attack
                 * problem: you change your approve amount to a given contract
                     * example: reduce the amount approved from 1 ETH to 0.5 ETH